DonyaRazinejad/Efficient-Dynamic-Programming-Strategies-for-Knapsack-Optimization/README.md

 # Efficient-Dynamic-Programming-Strategies-for-Knapsack-Optimization
 Comparing efficient dynamic programming strategies for solving the knapsack optimization problem, utilizing tabulation, recursion, and memoization techniques, with insights derived from CPU time measurements and optimal value comparisons.

+My code implements and compares three dynamic programming strategies for solving the knapsack optimization problem efficiently.
+The knapsack problem entails selecting items to maximize value within a given weight constraint.
+We employ tabulation-based dynamic programming, recursive dynamic programming, and memoization-based dynamic programming to find the optimal solution.
+The code generates random data for costs, weights, and limits, and then measures the CPU time taken by each method.
+By comparing the optimal values obtained by these methods, we gain insights into their efficiency and effectiveness in tackling the knapsack problem. chose 1 line description